artur-pusztai/sw-dist-kata/README.md

 .\CoverageReport\index.html
 ```

-The start to implement good unit tests one by one.
+Then start to implement good unit tests one by one.
 If you use CoPilot, you can start with this prompt:

 ```prompt
 I want good unit tests, so I can safely start refactoring this code.